Avinash-1-10/Online-Restaurant-backend/readme.md

     - `password`: Password for the user account.

 - **GET /user**: Get all users.
-  - Returns:
-    - `200 OK` with an array of all users fetched successfully.
-    - `500 Internal Server Error` if an error occurs while fetching users.

 ### Products

 - **GET /products**: Get all products.